issalig/cpc/doc/cpcz80adventures.md

    -upper ROM disabled
 ```

-Now image that we want to print only uppercase characters, so we will need to modify the jumblock for &bb5a, then subtract 32 to any character between 'a' and 'z' and call the original routine.
+Now image that we want to print only uppercase characters, so we will need to modify the jumpblock for &bb5a, then subtract 32 to any character between 'a' and 'z' and call the original routine.
 Take into account that we have not to corrupt any register that could be in use.
 From the documentation of bb5a we know takes register A as input and preserves other registers at output, thus, we should behave in the same way and we will use push and pop instructions.

 The code for our uppercase function will be: